Blocksone-Tech/l1x-contracts/cross-contracts/l1x-evm-cross-contracts/l1x-cross-contract/README.md

 ## Overview

 The smart contract deals with cross contract call to an evm smart contract.
-The contract provides ERC20 functions
+The contract provides basic setValue and getValue functions

 ## Prerequisites